JohnL3/churnometer/README.md

 ### Predict Churn
 #### Classification Model
-* We want a ML model to predict if a prospect will churn or not, based on historical data from customer base, which doesn't include tenure and total charges, since these values are zero for a prospect.
+* We want an ML model to predict if a prospect will churn or not, based on historical data from the customer base, which doesn't include tenure and total charges, since these values are zero for a prospect.
 The target variable is categorical and contains 2-classes.
 We consider a **classification model**, it is a supervised model, a 2-class, single-label, classification model output: 0 (no churn), 1 (yes churn)
-* Our ideal outcome is provide to our sales team a reliable insight on how to onboard customer with a higher sense of loyalty.
+* Our ideal outcome is to provide to our sales team a reliable insight on how to onboard customers with a higher sense of loyalty.
 * The model success metrics are
 	* at least 80% Recall for Churn, on train and test set
 	* The ML model is considered a failure if:
-		* after 3 months of usage, more than 30% of new onboarded custormer churn (it is an indication that the offers are not working or the model is not detecting potential churners)
+		* after 3 months of usage, more than 30% of newly onboarded customers churn (it is an indication that the offers are not working or the model is not detecting potential churners)
-		* Precision for non churn customer is lower than 80% on train and test set.
-(We don't want to offer free discount to many non churnable prospects)
+		* Precision for no Churn is lower than 80% on train and test set.
+(We don't want to offer a free discount to many non-churnable prospects)
-* The model output is defined as flag, indicating if a prospect will churn or not, and the associate probability of churning.
+* The model output is defined as a flag, indicating if a prospect will churn or not, and the associate probability of churning.
 If the prospect is online, the prospect will have already provided the input data via a form.
-If the prospect is talking to a sales person, the sales person will conduct a interview to gather the input data and feed into the App.
+If the prospect is talking to a salesperson, the salesperson will conduct an interview to gather the input data and feed it into the App.
 The prediction is made on the fly (not in batches).
-* Heuristics: Currently there is no approach to predict churn on prospect
+* Heuristics: Currently there is no approach to predict churn on prospects
 * The training data to fit the model come from the Telco Customer.
 This dataset contains about 7 thousand customer records.
 	* Train data - target: Churn ; features: all other variables, but tenure, total charges and customerID

 ### Predict Tenure
 #### Regression Model
-* We want a ML model to predict tenure levels, in months, for a prospect that is expected to churn.
+* We want an ML model to predict tenure levels, in months, for a prospect that is expected to churn.
 The target variable is a discrete number.
 We consider a **regression model**.
 It is a supervised model, and uni-dimensional regression model.
-* Our ideal outcome is provide to our sales team a reliable insight on how to onboard customer with a higher sense of loyalty.
+* Our ideal outcome is to provide to our sales team a reliable insight on how to onboard customers with a higher sense of loyalty.
 * The model success metrics are
 	* At least 0.7 for R2 score , on train and test set
 	* The ML model is considered a failure if:
-		* after 12 months of usage, model's predictions are 50% off more than 30% of the time.
+		* after 12 months of usage, the model's predictions are 50% off more than 30% of the time.
 Say, a prediction is >50% off if predicted 10 months and the actual value was 2 months.
-* The output is defined as a continious value for tenure, in months.
+* The output is defined as a continuous value for tenure, in months.
 It is assumed that this model will predict tenure if the ChurnClf model predicts 1 (yes for churn).
 If the prospect is online, the prospect will have already provided the input data via a form.
-If the prospect is talking to a sales person, the sales person will conduct a interview to gather the input data and feed into the App.
+If the prospect is talking to a salesperson, the salesperson will conduct an interview to gather the input data and feed it into the App.
 The prediction is made on the fly (not in batches).
 * Heuristics: Currently there is no approach to predict tenure levels on prospect or customer
 * The training data to fit the model come from the Telco Customer.
 This dataset contains about 7 thousand customer records.
 	* Train data - filter data where Churn == 1, then drop Churn variable.
 Target: tenure ; features: all other variables, but total charges and customerID